 FOR A LIST OF MY FAVORITE STREET FOOD SPOTS AND RESTAURANTS, CLICK HERE

 1. Noryangjin Fish Market

 One of the largest fish markets in Asia, the Noryangjin Fish Market handles between 250 to 300 tons of marine products everyday.
-The general fish market is open from 1:30PM - 10:00PM, but if you want to get a feel for what it's really all about go at 3:00AM for the live fish auction (truly a sight to behold!).
+The general fish market is open from 1:30PM - 10:00PM, but if you want to get a feel for the business side you need to go at 3:00AM for the live fish auction (truly a sight to behold!).

-If you're feeling extra adventurous you can choose a live fish which they will then prepare for you, after which you can walk over to one of the various restaurants in the nearby alley and have them cook and serve it the traditional Korean way!
+If you're feeling extra adventurous you can choose a live fish which they will then prepare for you, after which you can walk over to one of the restaurants in the nearby alley and have them cook it for you the traditional Korean way!

 Hours: General Fish Market - 1:30PM to 10:00PM

 Address: 674 Nodeul-ro, Noryangjin 1(il)-dong, Dongjak-gu, 서울특별시 South Korea

 A combination textile/street food market in the center of Jongno-gu.
 Packed with hundreds of stalls selling a variety of traditional Korean foods and clothing.
 It's easy to get lost here for hours as you explore this seemingly never-ending market.

 The market is one of the largest and oldest in Korea, it was constructed during the Joseon Dynasty under King Gojong.
 In the beginning the market mainly sold agricultural and seafood products.
 However it evolved over the years and is now known for its wide variety of Korean street food and restaurants.

 Hours: Daily 9AM - 6:00PM (Closed Saturday's)